 Can Insurance Adjusters be Liable for Independent Acts, Errors & Omissions in Texas?May 1, 2017

-Yes.
-Insurance adjusters in Texas can be liable for independent acts, errors and omissions (E&O) when they violate insurance codes, breach contracts or negligently handle claims.
+Yes, insurance adjusters in Texas can be liable for independent acts, and errors and omissions (E&O) when they violate insurance codes, breach contracts or negligently handle claims.
 The primary reason for this is that insurance adjusters, who are fiduciaries, have specific duties and obligations to fulfill when investigating and processing a claim.
 Failing to honor these duties can open adjusters up to liability and lawsuits.

-It’s important to note that this liability is not limited to company adjusters (i.e., adjusters who are staff of insurance companies).
+It’s important to note that this liability is not limited to company adjusters (i.e., adjusters who are on the staff of insurance companies).
 It can also impact independent and public adjusters.

 Our lawyers have decades of experience handling thousands of insurance claims on behalf of contractors and policyholders.
-Diligent and relentless, we have the skills, knowledge and resources to effectively fight bad faith insurance practices and help our clients get the coverage they deserve.
+Diligent and relentless, we have the skills, knowledge, and resources to effectively fight bad faith insurance practices and help our clients get the coverage they deserve.
 We are ready to explain your rights and options during your free consultation.
+Contact us today!

 Insurance Adjuster Errors & Omissions: Common Examples